DIGIHLTH 702 : Health Knowledge Management

 • "Linking your topic to knowledge management concepts" takes a look at the role of technology in knowledge management, and associated innovation and change management.
 In this section you link the literature about knowledge management to your topic.
 This is preparation for assignment 2.

-• "Your topic as knowledge management" takes a look at communities of practice, knowledge sharing, governance and strategy, and we look to the future of knowledge management.
+• "Your topic as knowledge management" takes a look at communities of practice, knowledge sharing, governance and strategy, and other knowledge management concepts, and we look to the future of knowledge management.
 This is preparation for assignment 3.

 In this way the course aims to equip you to apply knowledge management concepts in the healthcare workplace to enhance the performance of our health system.